npolar/chronopic.js/README.md

 // Invoke Chronopic with locale settings if lang attribute is set new Chronopic('input[type="date"][lang="jp"]', { locale: 'ja_JP' });
 new Chronopic('input[type="date"][lang="no"]', { locale: 'nb_NO' });

+// Invoke Chronopic on all datetime input fields using the material css extension new Chronopic('input[type="datetime"]', {
+  className: '.chronopic.chronopic-ext-md',
+  format: '{datetime}'
+});

 ```

 ### Constructor options: